 - In line with the applied methodology, any sampling methods can be used, provided that the sample is selected randomly.
-If sampling approach other than simple random sampling is applied, 'Guidelines for sampling and survey for CDM project activities and program of activities must be followed.
+If sampling approach other than simple random sampling is applied, 'Guidelines for sampling and survey for CDM project activities and program of activities ver 4.0'17 must be followed.